kenrector/sigma-cpv-kit/README.md

 MTLU00.tap | is a bootable diagnostic progam also provided from Keith Calkins' archive.
 This doesn't run under CP-V, just boot it from mt0. mt2tap.c | is a program to translate .mt files to .tap.
 Developed on a Mac.
 ## Installation
-These instructions describe how to install CP-V from any of the included PO tapes.
+These instructions describe how to install CP-V from a PO tape.
 The repository WIKI page also contains installation information.

 Start simh using the appropriate .ini file for your system.